- Classic Italian-design stovetop moka espresso coffee maker

 How to care for your Moka pot

 They say the older these pots are, the better they work.
 They can last a lifetime with proper care.
 Always hand wash them, and never put them in the dishwasher.
 In a dishwasher the aluminium will tarnish and turn black.
 Every 3-6 months or so you should consider changing the silicone seal that is in the pots and the one that maintains pressure in the boiler section to brew the fine ground coffee.

 How to make a stovetop espresso

-Remove the top part and the filter funnel of the coffee maker and fill the lower part with cold fresh water.
+Firstly remove the top part and the filter funnel of the coffee maker and fill the lower part with cold fresh water.
 Make sure not to fill past the safety valve.
-Next, fill the filter funnel with fresh coarse ground espresso coffee.
-Put the filter funnel back into the lower part of the MILANO and screw the top part back on.
+After that, fill the filter funnel with fresh coarse ground espresso coffee.
+Once thats done, put the filter funnel back into the lower part of the MILANO and screw the top part back on.
 Next, put the MILANO on your stove at a medium-high temperature.
 Turn the stove down when coffee bubbles up from the filter funnel and wait for the upper section to fill.
 Finally, remove the MILANO from your stovetop and serve.
 You can drink the coffee as a strong, flavourful espresso or use as a base for a cappuccino.

 GROSCHE Safe Water Project

 With your purchase of the Milano, GROSCHE will provide 50+ days of safe drinking water to someone in need.
 GROSCHE is a Social Enterprise and certified B Corp, which is the highest certification for businesses that share a mission to do good for the world.

 Read out blog article to learn how to use a moka pot.
 Its easier than you think.